twistezo/blockchain/README.md

 Add these two outputs to UTXOs -> `UTXOs = 3`<br/>
 Remove current `T` input from UTXOs -> `UTXOs = 2`

-3. As far as we sending units (e.g. money) and creating transactions for every time we added a new block to blockchain and next transaction to UTXOs.
+3. Whenever we sending units (e.g. money) and creating transactions we adding a new block to blockchain and next transaction to UTXOs.
 Every next block in blockchain knows about previous.

 What is UTXO in blockchain?
 >A UTXO is an unspent transaction output.
 In an accepted transaction in a valid blockchain